 It is worth looking at your existing customer base and asking how well you are servicing them and what more could you be doing for them.
 Do you have opportunities to improve your customer service?

-For example, a few years ago I worked with a property alarm company who were hit by the impact of the economic slump.
+For example, years ago I worked with a property alarm company who were hit by the impact of an economic slump.
 The construction industry was profoundly affected, so the number of new properties needing house alarms had fallen dramatically.
 The alarm company reviewed their existing customer base and identified those customers who were due a service of their alarm - they contacted these customers and reminded them of the need for the alarm to be serviced.
 They received great feedback and experienced a good take-up rate for the servicing.

 A simple phone call to the customer has a positive impact and at the same time is a straightforward low cost revenue generator for the alarm company - win/win all round.